alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 summary:
 tags:
 ---
-**I’ve accumulated a lot of data, and most of it is clutter.
-I’ve been taking steps to store less data, organise it better, and make it easier to find the things I care about.**

 I spent a lot of my formative Internet years in online fandom.
 I read novel-length stories about *Doctor Who* characters.
 I swooned over fan art of the *Lizzie Bennet Diaries*.